 - Parliament can adjudicate any dispute between two states pertaining to the consumption, distribution, and management of waters of inter-state rivers and/or river valleys.

 - Under Article 263 of the Indian Constitution, the President of India can fabricate an Inter-state Council to look into topics of mutual interest between the Centre and States.
 In 1990, the Inter-State Council was set up.

 - All governmental acts, legal papers, and judicial proceedings issued by the Union or any State will be given full faith and credit throughout India.

 - Parliament may appoint competent agencies to execute interstate trade, commerce, and communications constitutional provisions.

 - In order to give the Centre enough authority to use its executive dominion completely, the Constitution establishes two constraints on the state’s executive control and the subsequent centralisation of power

-- This resulted in a limitation on the state’s executive power that it could only be exerted in ways described below:
+- This resulted in a limitation on the state’s executive power that it could only be exerted in the ways described below:

 - It must ensure compliance with parliamentary legislation and/or any existing law pertaining to the state.

 - The state does not obstruct or prejudice any sort of exercise of the Centre’s executive power in the state.

 - In contrast to the latter, which imposes a broad duty on the state, the former imposes a particular responsibility on it: it must not interfere with the Central government’s executive authority.